 - (a) Supply and demand.
 Studies necessary to provide current data on the numbers of teachers available for employment in each teaching and instructional support field in the public schools and the likely number of vacancies in each field shall be the responsibility of the Office of Teaching and Leading of the Alabama Department of Education, with the cooperation of the educator preparation institutions and local education agencies.
-The information compiled from these studies shall be made available to institutions that offer programs for preparing teachers for use in planning programs and counseling candidates. - (b) Satisfaction surveys.
+The information compiled from these studies shall be made available to institutions that offer programs for preparing teachers for use in planning programs and counseling candidates. - (b) Program enrollment, attrition and completion data.
+The Alabama State Department of Education may require EPPs to report on candidates admitted to programs, the support provided to candidates, including those who choose to withdraw or do not meet requirements to continue, and those who complete programs, whether or not they apply for Alabama certification. - (b) Satisfaction surveys.
 EPPs and the ALSDE will share responsibility for designing, administering, and summarizing the data obtained from satisfaction surveys completed by recent program completers and their employers. - (c) Report card.
 The State Superintendent of Education may stipulate the factors to be included in a report card, allowing a reasonable amount of time for information to be gathered and prepared for dissemination. - (8) Liaison With Other Agencies Which Accredit or Develop Standards for Educator Preparation Programs.
 The Office of Teaching and Leading shall maintain contact with other entities affecting educator preparation programs in the State.
 Three entities of particular significance in this respect are the Council for the Accreditation of Educator Preparation (CAEP), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and the Interstate Teacher Assessment and Support Consortium (InTASC) of the Council of Chief State School Officers (CCSSO).
 The Office of Teaching and Leading shall facilitate maximum cooperation with these agencies and shall coordinate the approval of educator preparation programs with the functions of these agencies whenever feasible.
 Whenever feasible, cooperative and concurrent evaluations shall be facilitated. - (9) Continuous Improvement.
 The State Superintendent of Education may appoint an advisory panel to study any dimension(s) of educator preparation and certification.
 Recommendations from such a group would be received by the State Superintendent of Education prior to their submission to the Alabama State Board of Education.
 Membership on such a group shall include P-12 teachers and instructional support personnel, representatives of higher education, business and industry, parents, and the general public.
 When needed, the Educator Preparation Section may convene ad hoc groups representing EPPs to provide feedback on proposed revisions of standards or procedures.